Space Eggs

 Space Eggs is a fixed shooter video game for the Apple II computer programmed by Nasir Gebelli and published by Sirius Software in 1981.
-An Atari 8-bit family port by Dan Thompson was released the same year.
+A port to Atari 8-bit computers by Dan Thompson was released the same year.
 Space Eggs is an unofficial version of the arcade video game Moon Cresta.

 Gameplay

 The player moves a ship from side to side across the bottom of the screen while trying to avoid colliding with or being shot by the aliens attacking above.
 Each level pits the player against multiple aliens of a particular class, which become more difficult to destroy as the levels progress.

 The game begins with a view of the player's three ships docked together.
 The first ship, which is the smallest and has only one cannon, splits off from the others and gameplay begins.
 If an alien touches the ship or successfully hits it with a bomb, the ship is destroyed and replaced by the next one in the set.
 The second and third ships have progressively wider wingspans and two cannons each.
 The game ends when all ships are lost.

 Aliens begin as harmless, multi-colored "eggs" bobbing randomly above the ship, and must be shot to release the creatures within.
 There are four classes of aliens: